jeryldev/albedo/README.md

 In alchemy, **albedo** (Latin for "whiteness") is the second stage of the *magnum opus* - the purification phase where **clarity emerges from chaos**.
 After the initial *nigredo* (decomposition), albedo represents the moment of illumination and understanding.

-This project embodies that concept: **Albedo brings clarity to codebases**, helping you understand unfamiliar code and transform vague feature ideas into clear, actionable implementation plans.
+This project embodies that concept: **Albedo brings clarity to your ideas**, helping you transform vague feature requests into clear, actionable implementation plans.

-Albedo acts as a **senior technical leader** that:
+### For Existing Codebases

+Albedo analyzes your codebase and generates implementation tickets:
-- Investigates your codebase structure, conventions, and patterns
+- Investigates structure, conventions, and patterns
-- Understands the domain and technology stack
 - Locates code relevant to your feature request
 - Traces dependencies and impact areas
-- Produces detailed tickets with implementation guidance
+- Produces detailed tickets with file-level guidance

+### For New Projects (Greenfield)

+Albedo helps you plan projects from scratch:
+- Researches the problem domain
+- Recommends tech stack and architecture
+- Designs initial project structure
+- Generates setup and implementation tickets

 ## Status